davidhwyllie/findNeighbour4/doc/demos.md

 simulates TB samples for which a complete distance matrix will be stored

 * Scenario tested
 A large matrix is stored.
-No repacking is used.
+No repacking is used following insertion, but findNeighbour3-dbmanager can be run in the background to achieve repacking.

 * Background
 An open question is whether the storage engine (now mongodb) is capable of storing a very large matrix with reasonable efficiency.
 This is one of the big unknowns.